 Open a network profile, select Networks, and choose one of the two options:

 - For a private on-demand security group deployment, add an existing deployed or discovered switch in Networks, choose Create an on-demand security group in Network Policies, and specify networktype: private on the blueprint.

 - For a private on-demand network deployment, the configuration process uses the on-demand network profile config (check out part 2 on outbound network types for more information).
 The main difference with this configuration is you don’t need to add an existing switch in Networks and an external network isn’t required in Network Policies.

 Routed Network Types

 networkType: routed Is available for NSX and requires an NSX network object on the blueprint canvas.
 You can’t use the routed network type with a cloud agnostic network object, the option won’t appear in the YAML properties.
-Routed networks are similar to Outbound (on-demand networks), except they configure the route advertisement to Advertise all connected routes for the created Logical Router (Outbound uses Advertise all NAT routes) and they don’t create a NAT rule.
+Routed networks are similar to Outbound (on-demand networks), except they configure the route advertisement to Advertise all connected routes for the created Logical Router (Outbound uses Advertise all NAT routes) and a NAT rule isn’t created.
 In environments where internal NAT is frowned upon, the routed network type is ideal.
-Simply point a blue print with network type Routed to an on-demand network profile/policy (just like the Outbound type) and Cloud Assembly will handle the configuration at deployment time.
+Simply point a blueprint, with network type Routed, to a network profile with a on-demand network policy (just like the Outbound type) and Cloud Assembly will handle the configuration at deployment time.